highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/02.marketplace/02.buy/docs.md

 ## Overview

 Learn how you can buy items being sold for purchase or for free from the Marketplace.
-Before you proceed to buy, you must have your [wallet set up](https://docs.highfidelity.com/high-fidelity-commerce/basics/hfc/wallet-setup).
-If you don't, you will be prompted to do so.

 ### Buy from the Marketplace

-Once you complete setting up your wallet, you can start buying items from the Marketplace.
 Items in the Marketplace will either be free, or will be priced at a certain amount of HFC.

 ####Buy an item that is free